-When it comes to filling talent needs, organizations today have many different options.
+Organizations today have many different options to fill talent needs.
 Temporary employees can fill seasonal or short-term needs, full-time employees support core business functions, and independent contractors can be engaged for high-value projects or when specific expertise is required.

 However, rules and regulations exist for each of these groups and there are practical applications to consider as well.
 Below, we explore each of these three worker types as well as when it makes financial, legal, and business sense to engage that type of worker.